Top five revenue management mistakes and how to avoid them

 “Only revenue managers will benefit from revenue management training”

 This statement is blinkered and ignores the positive outcome that training a workforce can achieve.
-Even if your front-of-house staff members don’t have revenue management responsibilities they still have an impact on customer experience and your hotel reputation.
+Your front of house staff members can contribute to the success of the hotel in a number of ways, both directly and indirectly, and are at the realm of customer experience and your hotel reputation.

 “What harm can one customer do?”

 A customer is far more likely to leave a negative review than a positive one.
 In this day of technology and communication apps at customers’ fingertips, it pays to be aware how quickly an issue that could have been resolved swiftly can become a viral PR disaster.
 Don’t let one mistake ruin the hard-earned reputation of your hotel.

 Gaining skills in reputation management can be done in two ways; either through the revenue manager who passes those skills to customer-facing staff through in-house training sessions, or through staff training where everyone receives the same level of training and understanding.

 “We charge this rate for weekdays and this rate for weekends”

 Customers can access hotel rate comparisons online within seconds, so you can’t afford to be too restricted with pricing and ignore customer demands.
 On the other hand, don’t change your prices every hour of the day and week.